 Public Transportation in Lisbon with Kids

-The Metro trains are color coded and have cute little symbols to designate each line.
-A day pass pays for itself in 4-5 trips, which you might not need on a nice sunny day, but was the right choice for us on a rainy day.
+The Metro trains are color-coded and have cute little symbols to designate each line.
+A day pass pays for itself in 4-5 trips, which you might not need on a nice sunny day, but it was easily the right choice for us on a rainy day visiting Lisbon with kids.

-As with many cultures along the Mediterranean coast, the Portuguese tend to eat later than Americans – though I did find that dining with my daughter around 6-7PM was perfectly acceptable.
+As with many cultures along the Mediterranean coast, the Portuguese tend to eat later than Americans – though I did find that dining with my daughter around 6-7pm was perfectly acceptable.

 The Time Out Market is a large traditional European market converted into a sophisticated food court.
-There are about two dozen restaurants from which to choose around the perimeter of the market; each restaurant serves 5-6 of their specialties, and the seating is in the middle of the market.
+There are about two dozen restaurants from which to choose around the perimeter of the market.
+Each restaurant serves 5-6 of their specialties.
+The seating is in the middle of the market.

 The model for food service is similar to the Time Out Market, though there are only five restaurants and a wait staff brings the food to you when it is ready.

 Parque das Nações

-All of these sites in the Parque das Nações are conveniently located about a ten minute walk from the Oriente Metro station through the indoor Vasco da Gama Shopping Mall and an outdoor promenade (which would have been gorgeous in just about any other weather.)
+All of these sites in the Parque das Nações are conveniently located about a 10-minute walk from the Oriente Metro station through the indoor Vasco da Gama Shopping Mall and an outdoor promenade which would have been gorgeous in just about any other weather.

 Around the central tank are other exhibits featuring marine life from around the globe including penguins, sea otters, and tropical fish.
 Yes, Disney lovers will happy to know that it’s quite easy to find a whole tank of “Nemo” fish in the tropical oceans section of the aquarium.